Last Updated on November 24, 2021 by DMEditor

 Well, let’s sample all of them on our OptimizePress 3.0 review of the main features…

 I’ve got to admit that we were particularly curious about this aspect from the word go.
-We couldn’t wait to ascertain if OptimizePress 3.0 is indeed the easiest WordPress landing page builder, as its developers claim.
+We couldn’t wait to ascertain if OptimizePress 3.0 is indeed the easiest WordPress landing page builder (functionally a website builder), as its developers claim.

 Now, as you begin navigating your OptimizePress 3.0 control panel, you’ll notice that it’s undeniably neat.
 The dashboard here comes with a minimalistic layout design with clear, understandable command options.
 So, of course, it doesn’t take long to learn the ropes and start creating your own pages.

 If you’re familiar with WordPress page building, you should be able to design and embed a fully-featured landing page in less than an hour.
 That, however, doesn’t mean that OptimizePress 3.0 was built for experienced users.
 Even novices can use it without any difficulties.
 But, it takes time to get used to all its tools, and subsequently, get to build pages much faster.